-With so many trips and visits to one of my all time favorite cities in the world; usually coming once or twice a year since 2003 mainly to visit and enjoy being with all my Catalan friends there, it’s finally a great time to create a the travel guide for it, no more excuses on why to postpone.
-And while I am typing these introductory words, I do already know this will be a long guide and harder to create than all other cities I’ve been to, except for Madrid, my home town, which is probably topping any other guide as being one of the most complete.
-After all, a person is more knowledgeable about their city when living or having been living for that many years in it right?.
+With so many trips and visits to one of my all time favourite cities in the world; usually coming once or twice a year since 2003 mainly to visit and enjoy being with my friends, it’s finally a great time to create the travel guide for it, no more excuses on why to postpone.
+And while I am typing these introductory words, I do already know this will be a long guide and harder to create than most of the cities I’ve been, merely because I know it very well by now and can describe lots of facts and places.

 The city is the capital of the autonomous community of Catalonia on the north east corner of Spain and extending up to the Pyrenees and French border.
 It’s the largest port along the Spanish Mediterranean coast and also the largest cruise terminal.

 Having retained its Gothic old town almost intact, built on top of the Roman town, the 19th/20th century bourgeois expansion of the city is totally opposite to these small maze of streets by introducing the urbanism of Cerda, a massive orthogonal plan world famous today and one of the postcards you can get of the city.
 Broad tree-lined avenues, squares, roundabouts and the largest two avenues, Diagonal and Gran Via, crossing diagonally through the entire city west to east.
 Seeing the city from the air is just spectacular, and although in every extension from the same period in any city in Spain introduced an orthogonal urbanism, there is nowhere else in Europe a city of the size of Barcelona in such an extent.